zion-sati/fui-as/docs/v2/fui-as/CONTROLS_AND_NODES.md

 # FUI-AS Controls and Nodes (v2)

-This page is the practical guide to the current public retained UI building blocks exported from `./Fui`.
+This page is the practical guide to the public retained UI building blocks exported from `./Fui`.

 For the complete export list, see: